-Requirements Guidance 4.1.2.4 Indicator 4: The HCV approach is a tool for managing conservation values within a landscape.
+Requirements Guidance 4.1.2.3 Indicator 3: SIA is a process used to identify, assess and manage social impacts that have arisen in the surrounding community and affecting other relevant stakeholders as a result of ongoing operations, or which may result from future operations.
+Refer to the SIA Guidelines and Approach for the MSPO Standards.
+4.1.2.4 Indicator 4: The HCV approach is a tool for managing conservation values within a landscape.
 It is widely used internationally and using it enables the Malaysian palm oil industry to maintain its position in the global market.
 Refer to the HCV Assessment Guidelines for the MSPO Standards.
-4.1.2.5 Indicator 5: Free, Prior, and Informed Consent (FPIC) is a decision-making process without pressure and intimidation (free), which is performed before the activity that affects indigenous peoples and local communities are undertaken (prior), with the possession of full and accurate knowledge about the activity and its impact on indigenous peoples and local communities (informed), so that indigenous peoples and local communities can either provide or withhold its permission over the activity (consent).
-Refer to the FPIC guidance in Appendix 3.
-Troici to the FF To galdanes in Appendix o.
-4.1.3 Criterion 3: Existing site management SOPs are a set of instructions compiled by an organisation to implement its processes consistently.
-4.1.3.1 Indicator 1: The organisation should determine the SOPs required for its operation.
+4.1.3 Criterion 3: Existing site management.
+The SOP are a set of instructions compiled by an organisation to implement its processes consistently.
+4.1.3.1 Indicator 1: The organisation should determine the SOP required for its operation.
 The SOPs should specify the requirement, roles and responsibilities of the person(s)-in-charge.
 Records related to its implementation should be maintained.
-4.1.3.2 Indicator 2: Cultivating oil palm on steep slopes increases soil erosion, surface runoff, sedimentation and occurrences of landslides.
-A management strategy should exist for plantings on slopes above a certain limit.
-Techniques that minimise soil erosion should be adopted, wherever appropriate.
-These may include practices such as ground cover management, biomass recycling, terracing, contour drain, silt pit, natural regeneration or restoration instead of replanting.